-During the bid evaluation process, the host institution/conference or sponsoring agency may be contacted by Anthony Travel to obtain additional information on their housing recommendations.
-Once the bid is awarded, Anthony Travel will manage a request for proposal (RFP) process to evaluate, secure and contract all hotels for the necessary room blocks and sports specific housing needs.
+During the bid evaluation process, the host institution/conference or sponsoring agency may be contacted by On Location to obtain additional information on their housing recommendations.
+Once the bid is awarded, On Location will manage a request-for-proposal process to evaluate, secure and contract all hotels for the necessary room blocks and sports specific housing needs.
 Housing recommendations provided in the bid specifications will be taken into consideration; however, there is no guarantee that these properties will be contracted.
-Prior to being finalized, housing recommendations will be presented to the NCAA to obtain feedback/input.
+Before being finalized, housing recommendations will be presented to the NCAA to obtain feedback/input.
 All hotel contracts will be drafted using a standard contract template and signed by the NCAA.
 Information related to the room blocks and housing will be communicated on a timely basis to the host institution/conference or sponsoring agency and the participating teams.